nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `contact delete`, `contact delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Deleting a lesson

-1. Deleting a lesson when there are lessons shown in the lesson schedule
+1. Deleting a lesson when there are lessons shown in the lesson schedule.

-    1. Prerequisites: There are multiple lessons in the lesson schedule _{ may change when we can filter lessons}_
+    1. Prerequisites: There are multiple lessons in the lesson schedule

     1. Test case: `lesson delete 1`<br>
        Expected: First lesson is deleted from the lesson schedule.
 Details of the deleted lesson shown in the status message.